South Korea 28.04.2020 David Abrams

 Find out more about our holidays to South Korea

-This magical Himalayan Kingdom, sandwiched between India and China, has long remained somewhat at arm’s length from its mighty neighbours, and this has worked in its favour during the Coronavirus outbreak.
+This magical Himalayan Kingdom, sandwiched between India and China, has long remained somewhat at arm’s length from its mighty neighbours, and this has worked in its favour.
 The country has to date only recorded a handful of cases, most of which were in tourists or those returning home from abroad and in state quarantine, meaning life in its lush, forested valleys and farming villages has been largely unaffected.

 Best times for travel to Bhutan

-Peak season in Bhutan is March–May, when the rhododendrons are in flower.
+Peak season in Bhutan is March to May, when the rhododendrons are in flower.
 The Himalayan summits are most visible in October – the recommended period for trekking.